Identifying and changing contexts

 The identify feature's behavior differs between client-side and server-side SDKs.

 Client-side SDKs are configured to operate for one end user at a time, identified or anonymous.
-In these SDKs, the identify feature allows customers to change the context or user such as when an end user logs in or changes their settings.
+In these SDKs, the identify feature allows you to change the context, such as when an end user logs in or changes their settings.
 Identifying contexts and users causes LaunchDarkly to index them.

-To learn more about the differences in how SDKs identify and use users and contexts, read Client-side and server-side SDKs.
+To learn more about the differences in how SDKs identify and use users and contexts, read Client-side, server-side, and edge SDKs.

 Details about each SDK's identify feature are available in the SDK-specific sections below.